-A non-compete agreement is typically used by employers when hiring an employee.
-It can be used to prevent the employee from working in the same industry with another party.
+A Non-Compete Agreement is an employment contract employers use when hiring an employee to prevent the employee from working in the same industry as another party.

-If you need to create a non-compete agreement, it’s significantly easier to use a template.
-Download yours below and learn everything you need to know about what should be included.
+Using a template is significantly easier if you need to create a noncompete agreement.
+Download yours below and learn everything you need about what should be included.

 Non-Compete Agreements By State